-We have performed precision measurements of the double-spin virtual-photon asymmetry A_1 on the neutron in the deep inelastic scattering regime, using an open-geometry, large-acceptance spectrometer.
+We have performed precision measurements of the double-spin virtual-photon asymmetry A_1 on the neutron in the deep inelastic scattering regime, using an open-geometry, large-acceptance spectrometer and a longitudinally and transversely polarized 3He target.
 Our data cover a wide kinematic range $0.277 \le x \le 0.548$ at an average Q^2 value of 3.078 (GeV/c)2, doubling the available high-precision neutron data in this x range.
 We have combined our results with world data on proton targets to extract the ratio of polarized-to-unpolarized parton distribution functions for up quarks and for down quarks in the same kinematic range.
 Our data are consistent with a previous observation of an A_1^n zero crossing near x = 0.5.
 We find no evidence of a transition to a positive slope in $(\Delta d + \Delta \bar{d})/(d + \bar{d})$ up to x = 0.548.

-af Lanzhou University, Lanzhou 730000, Gansu, People's Republic of China
+^{tf}Lanzhou University, Lanzhou 730000, Gansu, People's Republic of China